thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/result-multi-mapping.md

 {% include template-h1.html %}

 ## Description
-Execute a query and map the result to a strongly typed list with relation.
+Execute a query and map the result to a strongly typed list with relations.

 The relation can be either:
 - [One to One](#example---query-multi-mapping-one-to-one)